ShreeyashPacharne/CurrencyConverterApp/README.md

 # CurrencyConverterApp

-This app converts indian rupees to us dollars by taking input from the use in inr and giving the result in the form of App Pop-Up
+This app converts Indian Rupees to USA Dollars by taking input from the user in INR and output the result in the form of Pop-Up!